In Tupelo, Mississippi

 What Is Entropion?

 Certain eye conditions can affect the actual eye surface or the cornea.
 However, oculoplasty treats medical conditions that affect areas around the eye, such as the skin or eyelids.
 A medical condition called entropion is often surgically treated by an oculoplastic surgeon.
-At Wesson and Mothershed Eye Center, our oculoplastic surgeon, Dr. Matthew B. Wesson, M.D. and Dr. Sonya Mitchell Miles, M.D., has extensive knowledge and expertise in treating and surgically correcting entropion and other eyelid conditions.
+At Wesson and Mothershed Eye Center, our oculoplastic surgeon, our team of eye care professionals, has extensive knowledge and expertise in treating and surgically correcting entropion and other eyelid conditions.

 Entropion is when the eyelid, usually the lower lid, folds inward, while ectropion is when the lower lid folds outward.
 When an eyelid folds inward, the eyelashes and/or eyelid will rub against the inside of the eye and possibly cornea causing irritation & discomfort.
 When left untreated, scarring of the eyelid or cornea or possibly nerve damage may occur.
 Entropion can affect both eyes simultaneously, but most cases of entropion affect one eyelid at a time.
 This condition is more prevalent in women and people above the age of 60.